 I have thought that I knew every foot of my garden and the position of every sizable plant in it, but I have had so many surprises that I am no longer confident.
 Lythrum alatum [Winged Loosestrife] is a case in point.
 I wanted to obtain some for the wild garden and looked for it in vain through four seasons.
 Then I came across a large patch of it in full bloom in the garden!
 It is not uncommon and I have since found it in existence elsewhere.

 The hazelnut, Corylus americana, is a superfluity in my garden, but I have been watching with interest the development of some introduced specimens of C. rostrata [C. cornuta - Beaked Hazelnut].
 I felt rather foolish last summer when I discovered a lot of the latter in my bog loaded with the long beaked fruit.
 It is listed for the northern part of the state and I never dreamed of finding it in Minneapolis.
 With the exception of the fruit, it differs but little from americana.
-At about the same time I discovered also the Thimbleberry [Black Raspberry], Rubus occidentalis.
-This, too, was in fruit and thereby easily distinguished from the more common red raspberry.
+At about the same time I discovered also the Thimbleberry, Rubus occidentalis.
+[She lists the scientific name for Black Raspberry, which her text indicates is what she is talking about, but Thimbleberry is a name used today for R. parviflorus] This, too, was in fruit and thereby easily distinguished from the more common red raspberry.
 But how blind I was not to notice before the thick white bloom on the stems.

 Teucrium canadense [Germander] is another new comer.
 This has followed in the wake of the extermination of Canada Thistle.
 Shaking my digger at Zygadene chloranthus [now Zigadenus elegans - Mountain Camas] and Veratrum viride and threatening to replace them with something more tractable, brought them to luxuriant blooming, although they had not shown even a switch of a flower bud during five years of zealous care.
 The Zygadene bears an elongated raceme of attractive greenish white shallow bells.
 The Veratrum (false hellebore) is a stout tall plant with large plaited leaves and a many-branched panicle of innumerable small flowers. its hugeness makes it noticeable.